COSIMA/cosima-recipes/paper/paper.md

 (COSIMA; <https://cosima.org.au>) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean--sea ice model configurations [e.g. @kiss2020accessom2].
-The Cookbook is developed openly in a GitHub repository and it combines Python Jupyter notebooks of introductory tutorials together with worked analysis examples.
-All tutorials and examples are exposed through a browsable documentation site built with Sphinx, a documentation generator for Python projects [@sphinx]; see \autoref{fig:website}.
+The Cookbook is developed openly in a GitHub repository, with all content exposed through a documentation site built with Sphinx [@sphinx]; see \autoref{fig:website}.
 Tagged versions of the repository are uploaded to a citable archived release [@cosimaCookbook].

 ![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based